 Larger bass tend to live for more than five years in ponds, which is about the average.
 If they can escape predators, fisherman and find safe shelter, their life expectancy can be much longer, as much as nine or even ten years old.

-This all depends on certain environmental factors and their size.
+This all depends on certain environmental factors and the bass size.
 Smaller bass tend to have shorter lives because they are weaker against predators.
 Still, larger fish will survive longer due to their strength and ability to defend themselves from other animals that want food.

 Bass fishing in ponds is a great day out for both you and the family.
 Remember to use fishing gear that's light and try to be as quiet/stealthy as possible.
 Look for signs in the pond where the bass will be hiding, paying close attention to the smaller fish.
 Bass love to hunt after them.

 I wish you the best of luck in your bass fishing adventure and tight lines!